yong0112/ip/AI.md

     - I still had to do the actual coding and optimization.

 ## Week 6
-- **Tool used**: GitHub Copilot
+- **Tool used**: ChatGPT
-- **Task**: Used Copilot to auto-complete code snippets.
+- **Task**:
+   1. Ask for suggestions on writing JUNIT tests.
+   2. Ask for suggestions on improving GUI.
 - **Outcome**:
-    - Copilot suggested code completions that were often relevant and saved me time typing.
-    - I reviewed and modified the suggestions to fit my specific needs.
+   1. ChatGPT provided suggestions on writing JUNIT tests.
+   2. ChatGPT provided suggestions on improving GUI (theme and design).
-- **Time saved**: ~30 minutes.
+- **Time saved**: ~1 hour.
+- **Observations**:
-- **Observations**: Sometimes the suggestions were not exactly what I needed, but they provided a good starting point.
+  - The suggestions were helpful in giving me a starting point for writing tests.
+  - Some GUI suggestions were useful, but I had to adapt them to fit my specific needs.
+  - Some of the code snippets provided were not usable and doesn't meet my requirements.